ttuleyb/Midjourney-Data-Scraper/README.md

 - MongoDB append entries

 ## Tools you should refrain from using
 Any tool I have labelled with (rate limit) should be used carefully or you risk taking down the midjourney gallery.
-This isn't a joke, I've accidentally took it down once and until they resolve scale their backend for their growing userbase you should be careful using these.
+This isn't a joke, I've accidentally took it down once and until they scale their backend properly for their growing userbase you should be careful using these.

 ### Archiver
 This tool checks all new files under the jsons folder then adds them under a folder named after the current date in the archive root directory